Masking Intent, Sustaining Equilibrium: Risk-Aware Potential-Game-Based Service Provision in Dynamic Mobile Crowdsensing: Supplementary Proofs of Key Properties

-We finally provide proof details for ASPIRE-Off.
-By design, ASPIRE-Off admits an update only when the resulting profile remains feasible and yields a strict potential improvement.
-These two properties imply feasibility preservation throughout the iterations and finite-step convergence to a constrained NE.
+We finally provide proof details for ASPIRE-Off and ASPIRE-On.
+For ASPIRE-Off, exact feasible best-response updates are accepted only when the resulting profile remains feasible and yields a strict potential improvement, which implies feasibility preservation and finite-step convergence to a constrained NE.
+For ASPIRE-On, because Alg.~\ref{Alg:TaskDPAsyncOn} adopts DP-assisted remedial search over bounded rounds, we state feasibility preservation, finite termination, and monotonic potential improvement for online execution.

 \begin{Prop}[Feasibility preservation of ASPIRE-Off] Suppose the initial profile $\bm a(0)$ is feasible, i.e., $\bm a(0)\in\mathcal{A}^{\mathrm{feas}}$ in \eqref{eq:A_feas_task_en}.
 Then every accepted update in ASPIRE-Off preserves feasibility: $\bm a(t)\in\mathcal{A}^{\mathrm{feas}}$ for all iterations $t$. \end{Prop}